zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/duplicate-cdb-using-dbca-silent-mode/duplicate-cdb-using-dbca-silent-mode.md

 ## Introduction

-Starting with Oracle Database 19c, you can duplicate a container database by using the `createDuplicateDB` command in silent mode in Database Configuration Assistant (DBCA).
-A container database must be in `ARCHIVELOG` mode before you can duplicate it by using DBCA in silent mode.
+Starting with Oracle Database 19c, you can duplicate a container database (CDB) by using the `createDuplicateDB` command in silent mode in Database Configuration Assistant (DBCA).
+A CDB must be in `ARCHIVELOG` mode before you can duplicate it by using DBCA in silent mode.

 In this lab, you duplicate CDB1 twice by using the `createDuplicateDB` command of DBCA in silent mode.
 First, you duplicate CDB1 as a single individual database named DUPCDB1 with a basic configuration that uses the default listener.
 Next, you duplicate CDB1 as OMFCDB1 with Oracle Managed Files (OMF) enabled and create a new listener at the same time.
 Oracle Managed Files simplifies the creation of databases as Oracle does all OS operations and file naming.
 Use the `workshop-installed` compute instance.